elusivecodes/FyreAuth/README.md

 ### Unauthenticated Middleware

-This middleware will redirect a [*RedirectResponse*](https://github.com/elusivecodes/FyreServer#redirect-responses) if the user is authenticated.
+This middleware will return a [*RedirectResponse*](https://github.com/elusivecodes/FyreServer#redirect-responses) if the user is authenticated.

 ```php
 use Fyre\Auth\Middleware\UnauthenticatedMiddleware;